vojtechruz/vojtechruzicka-blog/src/posts/javascript-this-keyword/index.md

 path: '/javascript-this-keyword'
 ---

-*This* is a very straightforward concept in other languages.
+'This' is a very straightforward concept in other languages.
 Not so in javascript.
 It can point to pretty much anything depending on the context.
 <!--more-->
 ![javascript-this](./javascript-this.jpg)